Wu Chi-wai: Legislative Councillor and Democratic Party chairman

-Arrests
+Legal cases

 Wu was arrested on 1 November 2020, along with six other democratic councillors, in connection with a melee that broke out in the Legislative Council on 8 May 2020.
 On that day, Starry Lee, the incumbent chair of the House Committee of the Legislative Council, had attempted to commence a meeting of the committee after extended stalling tactics of the pan-democratic camp over the previous months.

 On 8 December 2020, Wu was arrested for allegedly inciting and participating in the unauthorized 1 July march that year.
 Seven other democrats were arrested the same day on similar charges.

 On 6 January 2021, Wu was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding subversion.
 The group stood accused of organizing and/or participating in unofficial primary elections held by the camp in July 2020.
-During the arrest, police allegedly found a BNO passport belonging to Wu, a breach of bail conditions for the illegal assembly charge, which included the surrender of all travel documents.
+During the arrest, police allegedly found a BN(O) passport belonging to Wu, a breach of bail conditions for the illegal assembly charge, which included the surrender of all travel documents.
 Wu was detained at a Correctional Services facility until a hearing on 8 January at West Kowloon Court.
 At that hearing, Wu was found to have breached bail conditions, had his bail revoked, and was detained due to the magistrate seeing a substantial risk of Wu absconding.
 On 7 May 2021, High Court judge Esther Toh granted Wu an emergency bail application to attend his father's funeral, in an appeal of the Correctional Services Department's earlier refusal.

+On 30 May 2024, Wu was convicted by a Hong Kong national security court of conspiring to commit subversion, and on 19 November 2024, he was sentenced to 4 years and 5 months’ incarceration.
+He can therefore expect to be held until 2026.